CxELabs/M365HOL/instructions.md

 !IMAGE[Pending log](\Media\dis-pending.png "Log pending")

->:memo: **NOTE:**  If the log stays in the source folder for too long, then you know you probably have a connection issue between the log collector and Cloud App Security and should go investigate the logs reviewed previously.
+> [!HINT]  If the log stays in the source folder for too long, then you know you probably have a connection issue between the log collector and Cloud App Security and should go investigate the logs reviewed previously.

 ===